-A CRM system gives everyone — from sales, customer service, business development, recruiting, marketing, or any other line of business — a better way to manage the external interactions and relationships that drive success.
+CRM means giving everyone — from sales, customer service, business development, recruiting, marketing, or any other line of business — a better way to manage the external interactions and relationships that drive success.

 A CRM tool lets you store customer and prospect contact information, identify sales opportunities, record service issues, and manage marketing campaigns, all in one central location — and make information about every customer interaction available to anyone at your company who might need it.

 With visibility and easy access to data, it's easier to collaborate and increase productivity.
 Everyone in your company can see how customers have been communicated with, what they’ve bought, when they last purchased, what they paid, and so much more.
 CRM can help companies of all sizes drive business growth, and it can be especially beneficial to a small business, where teams often need to find ways to do more with less.

 Customer relationship management systems can be easily customized to meet the specific needs of any business type and size.
-Start-ups, large enterprises, and verticals like real estate, healthcare, insurance, legal, media, restaurants, travel, banking, tax, freelancers, and non-profits all use a customer relationship management software for increasing their sales, marketing, and customer support efforts.
+Start-ups, large enterprises, and verticals like real estate, healthcare, insurance, legal, media, restaurants, travel, banking, tax, freelancers, and non-profits all use customer relationship management software for increasing their sales, marketing, and customer support efforts.